 \section{Implementation Details}

 All experiments are conducted on machines with NVIDIA V100 GPUs.
-All models including Earthformer and baselines can fit in a single GPU (with gradient checkpointing) and get trained without model parallel.
+All models including Earthformer and the baselines can fit in a single GPU (with gradient checkpointing) and get trained without model parallelization.